diana-alamari/DH110-21/a07/readme.md

 ## Tasks + Prototype

-The two tasks that the high-fidelity prototype supports (will fully support in the next two days as the project finishes up) are listed:
+The two tasks that the high-fidelity prototype supports (will fully support in the next few days as the project finishes up) are listed:
 - Task 1: Finding an event via filter
   - Users are able to search under one of two divisions: music and film, to find a related event.
 In this prototype, users are able to find a community-uploaded concert.
 - Task 2: Messaging a user (the event uploader/organizer)